jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 functionality to store (add/remove) the ``Country`` objects in addition to making inquiries about the data in the collection.

-Effectively, the idea is to recreate your assignment 4 from CSCI 161, but in Java.
+Effectively, the idea is to recreate your assignment 4 written in Python from the previous course, but in Java.
 Be aware that the assignment is not identical and the requirements outlined here will be what is required.

 You will